 A recipe for winning friends at your hostel or buying off the friend who has lent you her floor.
 Feeds four… or more if you have stuffed yourselves at the markets and only want a small light dinner.

-If you haven’t already read or heard about Granville island then you better get back to your guide-book and do some proper research – because this is one of the must visit places in Vancouver, Canada.
-You can catch a water bus over from the city which costs about $7 or you can walk across the Granville Bridge which takes about 15 minutes and has spectacular views of the Burrard Bridge complete with jutting mountains and shinning city.
-Once there it is hard not to get side-tracked by the street performers that are monopolizing the square – old fashioned sword swallower’s are making a comeback though they compete for the crowd against some ethereal Canadian folk singers and teenage comedians.
+If you haven’t already read or heard about Granville island then you better get back to your guide-book and do some proper research – because this is one of the must-visit places in Vancouver, Canada.
+You can catch a water bus over from the city which costs about $7 or you can walk across the Granville Bridge which takes about 15 minutes and has spectacular views of the Burrard Bridge complete with jutting mountains and shining city.
+Once there it is hard not to get side-tracked by the street performers that are monopolizing the square – old-fashioned sword swallowers are making a comeback though they compete for the crowd against some ethereal Canadian folk singers and teenage comedians.

 Break away from the courageous people who make a spectacle of themselves for your entertainment and head into the giant food market.
 Just inside the doors you will probably stop and blink while taking a few deep breaths to steady yourself.